andreafioraldi/qasan/README.md

 ### Fuzzing

-To fuzz am x86_64 binary with QASAN and AFL++ use a command similar to the following:
+To fuzz am x86_64 binary with QASan and AFL++ use a command similar to the following:

 ```
 ~/AFLplusplus/afl-fuzz -U -i in -o out -m none -- python3 ~/qasan/qasan ./program